bsocaciu/Quecker/README.md

 Quecker is a basic queue managing application written in java.
 I did this as a side-project and I wish for others to review and contribute to what I've done.
 The front-end/GUI is only for debugging purposes, importing not being recommended.
-This is structured as a maven project.
-All the dependencies are handled.
+This is structured as a maven project, all the dependencies being handled.
-THIS IS NOT MEANT TO BE A STANDALONE APPLICATION.
+>THIS IS NOT MEANT TO BE A STANDALONE APPLICATION.

 ##Instructions for bug reporting

-- Optizations are encouraged
+- Optimizations are encouraged
 - Exceptions --> post stacktrace
 - Bug reports must contain instructions on how to reproduce the bug.
 This is the single most important point.
 Bugs that can't be reproduced can't be fixed either.